 All of the models offer a 150° swivel, so you won’t have to struggle with direction.
 They’re primed and ready to turn wherever you need them to go.

 What kind of style are you looking for in your kitchen faucet?
 Do you want something sleek or sturdy?
 Would you prefer a cutting-edge look or a timeless appearance that will never go out of fashion?

-By contrast, the Allegro and the Metris have thick, top-mounted handles, the kind that never need to be replaced while trends come and go around them.
+By contrast, the Allegro and the Metris have thick, top-mounted handles, the kind that never needs to be replaced while trends come and go around them.